On becoming a Rhodes Ocean Scholar / by Francisco Blaha

 What is the most important thing in the world?
 It is people!
 It is people!
 It is people!

-In these 3 weeks we learned much more than the content of the blue book of UNCLOS.
-We learned from the peoples and times that created those words, the fears and triumphs, the reservations and aspirations of the many that contributed for decades to what is known as the constitutions of the oceans.
+In these weeks, we learned much more than the content of the blue book of UNCLOS.
+We learned from the people and times that created those words, the fears and triumphs, the reservations and aspirations of the many that contributed for decades to what is known as the constitutions of the oceans.

 We also learned ourselves from how the Law of the Sea influences each of our professional and personal lives, independently of whether we are involved in navigation, science, dispute settlements, underwater cables, deep seabed regimes, climate change, pollution, fisheries (as in my case), and many other aspects that it will take actually 3 weeks to enumerate and be fair.